National Civics Bee

 Local chambers chosen to be partners in the National Civics Bee host a local civics bee competition that takes part in several phases:

-- Local Essay Round — Students enter the local Bee of their choosing by submitting a 500-word essay regarding a problem facing their community - and ideas for helping to solve it.
-Entries will be accepted directly by each chamber between November 13, 2023 and January 8, 2024.
+- Local Essay Round — Students enter the local Bee of their choosing by submitting a 500-word essay regarding a problem facing their community — and ideas for helping to solve it.
+Entries will be accepted directly by each local chamber from Nov.
+13, 2023-Feb.
+19, 2024.

 - Local Civics Bee Competitions — Local chambers will judge each essay and select twenty local finalists to compete live in a local Civics Bee Competition, which will determine the First, Second, and Third Place Winners of the local competition.
 The local Civics Bee Competition is a 90-minute, in-person event featuring two rounds of civics questions followed by a Q&A round with approximately three judges.
-Local Bees will be held between February 20 and April 30 of 2024.
+Local Bees will be held from Feb.
+20—April 30, 2024.

 - State Civics Bee Competition — The top three winners from each local competition will advance to compete live in the Maryland Civics Bee Competition hosted by the Maryland Chamber of Commerce Foundation.
 The state finalist with the highest cumulative score will be named the First Place Winner of the State Competition.
 There will also be a Second Place Winner and Third Place Winner.